SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

     Alert alert = driver.switchTo().alert();

 This will return the currently open alert object.
-With this object you can now accept, dismiss, read it's contents or even type into a prompt.
+With this object you can now accept, dismiss, read its contents or even type into a prompt.
 This interface works equally well on alerts, confirms, prompts.
 Refer to the JavaDocs for more information.

 Navigation: History and Location